baseonballs/mpower-sitedocs/site-docs/mathematics/critical-thinking/toolbox/strategies.md

-# Strategies for Solving Problem Solving
+# Strategies for Problem Solving

-When tackling a mathematical question or problem, having a set of thinking tools or strategies can be really helpful.
+Every child or individual is unique, and it's important for each to develop their own set of tools.
+The more tools a learner develops, the more capable and skilled they become as problem solvers.
+When tackling a mathematical question or problem, having a range of thinking tools and strategies can be extremely helpful.
 Here are some common and effective ones:

 ## 1. **Understand the Problem**